 St John’s Anglican Church was established in Olds in 1894.
-For the past 125 years we have been, and continue to be, a vibrant church family working together to share with others God’s love and the good news of salvation through Jesus Christ, sharing our time, talents and treasure.
+For over the past 125 years we have been, and continue to be, a vibrant church family working together to share with others God’s love and the good news of salvation through Jesus Christ, sharing our time, talents and treasure.

 Our MISSION is simple: to Walk with Christ.
 What does this mean for our daily lives?
 How we are to live our lives is exemplified by the life of our Lord Jesus and through the commandments given to us: to love the Lord our God with all our heart, soul, mind and strength; to love our neighbours as our ourselves; and to love one another as Jesus has loved us.
 Notice that the idea in all these commandments is that we are to LOVE!

 Love is not just loving our small circle of friends and family - it includes strangers, foreigners, our enemies...in short, everyone!
 Love is not just a warm, fuzzy feeling - love manifests itself in action, service and self-sacrifice.

 What can I expect at St John's?

 First of all, you can expect a warm welcome!

 Second, you are welcome to participate in worship.
 Like almost all Anglican churches, St John's uses a traditional Liturgy.
 The liturgy is built on hundreds of years of prayer and beauty.
 It structures the order of service and gives shape to our prayers, ensuring participation in worship for all.
 Using a liturgy or prayer book is not unlike using a hymn book; it guides our worship with a unified voice.